 2. Care and Maintenance

 If growing kale from transplants, expect a 30- to 40-day growing period.
-If you sow seeds directly into the ground, you should see mature kale a little later, 55-75 days after planting.
+If you sow seeds directly into the ground, you should see mature kale 55 to 75 days later.

-Mulch around the base of the plants to protect from warmer days and cool nights, especially as the likelihood of frost or snow approaches.
-Give plants another dose of compost after about six weeks.
+Mulch around the base of the plants, especially as the likelihood of frost or snow approaches.
+Additionally, give the plants another dose of compost after about six weeks.

-If you spot any unhealthy leaves, pick them off the protect the rest of the plant.
+If you spot any unhealthy leaves, pick them off to protect the rest of the plant.
 Continue to add compost throughout the growing season.
 Also, make sure they get plenty of water, but don’t overwater.

 3. Pests and Diseases